Scottish Gaelic Studies

 Rannsachadh na Gàidhlig

-It may fairly be said that in the year 2000 Scottish Gaelic Studies gave birth to a new academic venture, the conference we call Rannsachadh na Gàidhlig: this name represents a translation (of sorts) for ‘Scottish Gaelic Studies’, and the conference was so successful, and so new as a general academic gathering for Gaels, that is continues to be held each even-numbered year at other university centres, Glasgow, Edinburgh, Sabhal Mòr Ostaig, St Francis Xavier University, Antigonish NS, returning to Aberdeen in 2010.
-In 2014, Rannsachadh na Gàidhlig was hosted by the University of Edinburgh.
+In the year 2000 Scottish Gaelic Studies gave birth to a new academic venture, the conference we call Rannsachadh na Gàidhlig: this name represents a translation (of sorts) for ‘Scottish Gaelic Studies’, and the conference was so successful, and so new as a general academic gathering for Gaels, that is continues to be held each even-numbered year at other university centres including, Glasgow, Edinburgh, Sabhal Mòr Ostaig and at St Francis Xavier University in Canada.